GluuFederation/docs-de-prod/docs/source/reference/opendj.md

     container_name: ldap2
 ```

 The replication process is automatically run when the container runs.
-Check the container logs to see the result and optionally running `/opt/opendj/bin/dsreplication status` inside the container.
+Check the container logs to see the result and optionally run `/opt/opendj/bin/dsreplication status` inside the container.